marisalim/Saiga/README.md

 2. Basecall MinKNOW files.
 ```
 cd Pipeline_scripts
-bash guppy_basecalling_wrapper.sh [MinKNOW dat dir] [output dir] [Pipeline home path]
+bash guppy_basecalling_wrapper.sh 0_MinKNOW_rawdata/[directory with MinKNOW files] 1_guppybasecalled [Pipeline home path]
 ```
 3. Run rest of pipeline.

+You can simply run the pipeline via the `python devo_wrapper.py [flags]` command, or if you have many datasets or analyses to do, you can write all the python commands into the `pipe_batcher.sh` and run them all via the `bash pipe_batcher.sh` command.
+The pipeline has been tested on small barcoding datasets, and so it has not been necessary to parallelize, though you can certainly write your own code for that!
 - *Edit `pipe_batcher.sh`:*
     - This is the script that runs through all the pipeline steps.
 You need to comment out the demo version commands (add ‘#’ to the beginning of the lines).
-    - Then edit the python command `--` flags with appropriate dataset name, files, and parameter values.
+    - Then edit the python command flags with appropriate dataset name, files, and parameter values.
 You need to set the following flags to `y` or `n` to tell the pipeline whether to:
       - `--rawNP`: concatenate raw basecalled fastq files, output NanoPlot stats
       - `--demultgo`: demultiplex reads
       - `--filt`: filter reads
       - `--subgo`: create subsets
       - `--clust`: cluster reads, generate consensus, blast to reference database
      - If you've run the top steps, and want to rerun the later steps, just switch the top ones to `n`.
-However, all these steps have to be run at least once!
+However, all steps have to be run at least once!
 ```
 bash pipe_batcher.sh
 ```

-4. Check your results! :tada:
+4. Check your results!
+They currently live in the 4_spID directory. :tada: :clap:

 <a href="#top">Back to top</a> :fireworks: